nation3/law/Constitution.linked.md

 No Citizen shall be forced to participate in any military mobilization.

 ### Prohibition of Unfair Taxation
-Taxes may never be introduced into law which tax any Citizen on their worldwide income, regardless of their physical residence and/or use of the Nation3 Jurisdiction.
+Taxes may never be introduced into law which tax any Citizen on their worldwide income and/or wealth, regardless of their physical residence and/or use of the Nation3 Jurisdiction.

 ### Prohibition of Monopoly Over Currency
 No currency shall be deemed the sole legal tender of the Nation3 Jurisdiction and subject all monetary transactions to its only use.